degiaaaa/TinyML-Creator/StartBasics.md

 filename: StartBasics
 ---

-# Start with the basics
+# Start with the Basics
 Learn about the syntax and basic data types in Python such as variables, strings, numbers, and lists.
 Familiarize yourself with basic  operations and functions.

 ## Introduction to Python